Final draft report under review

 We have received state government funding through the Stronger Communities Fund to conduct an independent investigation into the feasibility of supplying water and wastewater services to Scotland Island.

 Council has received the final draft report for the Scotland Island water and wastewater feasibility study.

 The study has found that water and sewerage can be delivered for a cost of $185,000 per house lot on the island.
 The study also recommends a system that connects to the Sydney Water network (standard water, pressure sewer) as the most efficient and cost-effective option in the long term.

 Council will be meeting with the community working group on Scotland Island in late July to discuss the finer details of the study and how they might use this information.

 A summary of the results from the Feasibility Study will be available in August.

 In the coming month we'll arrange a community working group meeting.
-At the meeting we'll discuss the resent assessment findings and confirm the community representatives support the findings before finalising the report.
+At the meeting we'll discuss the recent assessment findings and confirm the community representatives support the findings before finalising the report.

 You may like to take some time to review the options summary report provided in the March 2020 Community Update.